Mundaka Upanishad: Brahman is the inner Self of all things - Second Mundakam

 The section continues on, asserting Brahman as the cause of mountains, rivers of every kind, plants, herbs and all living beings, and it is "the inner Self that dwells in all beings".
 Brahman is everything, the empirical and the abstract, the object, the subject and the action (karma).
-To know Brahman, is to be liberated.

 This is a form of pantheism theory, that continues into the second section of the second Mundakam of the Upanishad.

 Om, Self and Brahman - Second Mundakam

-The Mundaka Upanishad, in the second Mundakam, suggests a path to knowing the Self and the Brahman: meditation, self-reflection and introspection.
-The verses in the second and third Mundakams, also assert that the knowledge of Self and Brahman "cannot" be gained from chanting the Vedas, but only comes from meditation and inner introspection for meaning.
+The Mundaka Upanishad, in the second Mundakam, teaches that true wisdom comes from understanding the self and realizing its unity with Brahman.
+True wisdom is attained by understanding one's self.
+It asserts that Brahman is beyond sensory perception, known through intellect purified by spiritual knowledge and meditation, not mere reading of Vedas.
+Such knowledge, coupled with renunciation and meditation, leads to liberation.
 Adi Shankara, in his review of the Mundaka Upanishad, calls the meditation as Yoga.